mikeruhl/AkkaPrismDemo/readme.md

 ## Acknowledgments

-* Hat tip to Miek Bennett.
+* Hat tip to Mike Bennett.
 In no way am I taking credit for this code.
 I merely dumped it into a new project.
 Perhaps in the future I will build from it but most likely I will not.